Happy Birthday to my blog.

 They are my people and I make sure to send them a dose of inspiration and motivation every week.

-I’ve grown my email subscribers to over 3000 in a little under a year.
+I’ve grown my email subscribers to over 5000 in a little over a year.

 Growing my email list is one of my top priorities in my online business and it drives good amount of traffic to my blog as well.